cgpalmer/ms4/README.md

 Therefore, the only code issue that comes up on http://pep8online.com/ is that the lines are too long as it is set to 79 characters.

 #### CSS
-CSS has been checked by this online validator:
+CSS has been checked by this online validator: [Jigsaw](https://jigsaw.w3.org/css-validator/ ) When inputted by URL, the only issues are relating to bootstrap.min.
-My css only has warnings about webkits being 'unknown vendor extensions'.
+When inputted by direct input, no issues are found but there are some warnings about using the same colour for background and borders.
-There are no issues with my css.
+These are by design though and intenional.

 #### HTML
 My HTML has been checked on this website: https://validator.w3.org/